top of page

 • Writer's pictureKathy Condon

 After spending a couple of days or more in Las Vegas, many of you feel like your senses are overloaded.
-You wake up and acknowledge it is time to pack up and head back; yet, the prospects of going back the same way or finding yourself stuck in traffic is not an ideal way of ending your get-away on a high note.
+You wake up and acknowledge it is time to pack up and head back home.
+Yet, the prospect of driving from Las Vegas to Palm Springs on Highway 15, retracing your steps, and possibly finding yourself stuck in traffic is not your ideal way to end your getaway on a high note.

-1. Make sure you have a map or captures directions before you leave Las Vegas.
+1. Make sure you have a map or capture directions from your travel app before you leave Las Vegas.
 Internet reception can be spotty.
-There are many different roads you take, so do not rely on your inner sense of guidance/intuition.
+You take many different roads, so do not rely on your inner sense of guidance/intuition.

-2. Avoid this backway during the heat of the summer for The Mojave National Preserve can reach 120 degrees in this area.
-The road is not highly traveled; thus, any breakdown would cause a severe challenge for gas stations are practically non-existent.
+2. Avoid driving from Las Vegas to Palm Springs on the back road during the heat of the summer, for The Mojave National Preserve can reach 120 degrees in this area.
+The road is not highly traveled; thus, any breakdown would cause a severe challenge for gas stations that are practically non-existent.

 3. During the rainy season, some roads flood.
 They are blocked with gates and would make it impossible for you to continue your journey.